impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ad-content.md

 export RUBYLIB="${BASH_SOURCE%.bash}:$RUBYLIB"
 ```

 If we run any `rbenv exec` command, we should get our answer.
 However, bear in mind that we rarely call `rbenv exec` directly.
-Instead, it's called [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L80){:target="_blank" rel="noopener"} by shims when we run a gem's executable.
+Instead, it's called [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L80){:target="_blank" rel="noopener" } by shims when we run a gem's executable.

 So instead, let's run a command which invokes a shim: